a-serhii/pageviews/README.md

 The views within `/views` are written in [MtHaml](https://github.com/arnaud-lb/MtHaml) and compiled to PHP files in `/public_html`.

 ### Local
 Run `gulp` to simply watch for changes and automatically compile as needed.
-You can also run tasks by app and function, such as `gulp massviews` for all Massviews-related files, or `gulp scripts` to compile only the JavaScripts.
+You can also run tasks by app and function, such as `gulp massviews` for all Massviews-related files, or `gulp scripts` to compile only the JavaScripts, but `gulp` by itself should be all you need.

 ### Production
 Before making a pull request or pushing to master, remember to run `gulp production` so the assets are minified and concatenated.
 JSDocs are also generated, and placed in a dedicated sub-repo (not submodule) in `jsdocs/gen`.
 These can optionally be pull requested to the [JSDocs repo](https://github.com/MusikAnimal/pageviews-jsdocs).